Minnesotans Now Able To Smoke Medical Marijuana

 Firstly, when marijuana is processed into an oil or pill, it loses some of its medicinal properties.
 By smoking the plant, patients can get the full benefit.

-Secondly, when cannabis is inhaled, the benefits to soothing chronic pain are immediate, whereas when taking a pill, patients might not feel the benefits for a few hours.READ MORE: Sophia Schultz Charged With Arson, Assault In Lake Minnetonka Mansion Fire
+Secondly, when cannabis is inhaled, the benefits to soothing chronic pain are immediate, whereas when taking a pill, patients might not feel the benefits for a few hours.READ MORE: MN WEATHER: Another Multi-Day Storm Looks To Hit State This Weekend

 Thirdly, selling cannabis in bud form is significantly cheaper for patients.